k2.eth1-private-key

 and claims any available rewards for those representatives (node operators).

-GET /eth/v1/delegated-validators
+/eth/v1/delegated-validators

 and their respective fee recipients.
 It optionally accepts a query parameter representativeAddresses